-The Intersection of Nutrition and Mental Health: What You Need to Know
+The Intersection of Nutrition and Mental Health

 Mental health is often shaped by a complex interplay of genetics, environment, lifestyle, and, increasingly acknowledged, nutrition.
 At Vital Psych MD, we recognize the profound impact that our daily food choices have on mood, stress resilience, and overall psychological well-being.
 Understanding how diet influences mental health empowers individuals to make informed decisions that benefit both body and mind.